embj-org/ej/guides/src/02-BuilderSDK.md

 ## Step 4: Handling cancellation using the EJ Builder SDK

-Finally, the reason we started the journey of writing a rust program instead of a shell script was to be able to handle cancelling our job correctly to not leave a process running forever in our Raspberry Pi.
+Finally, the reason we started the journey of writing a Rust program instead of a shell script was to be able to handle cancelling our job correctly to not leave a process running forever in our Raspberry Pi.

 Here we can open a new SSH connection to kill the process running on our target board, the same way we did manually before: